wso2-attic/ballerina-integrator/examples/integration-tutorials/routing-requests-based-on-message-content/README.md

 - [Testing](#testing)

 ## What you'll build
 Let's consider a real world scenario where patients use a hospital service.
-It facilitates resering appointments on doctors in different catogaries at different hospitals registered in the system.
+It facilitates reserving appointments on doctors in different catagories at different hospitals registered in the system.

 The system is received a message for reservation from the client.
 The hospital name and the doctor name is extracted from the message payload.
 The category of service (e.g.: surgery) is extracted from the requested URL.